The National Conservation Area

 The Black Rock Desert is open year-round!
 Consider visiting at other times of the year to get a full glimpse of the natural wonder we often miss during Burn Week.
 Whatever time of year you visit, always be mindful of how you engage with this awe-inspiring natural ecosystem we all love.

 The Gerlach Outreach Facebook page shows what’s available in town, including lodging, gas, food, and bars.
-You may see Black Rock Rangers in Gerlach, assisting with questions and directions, communications, and community support.
-The Burning Man Project Office will be open too — stop by if we can assist you with information, maps, directions, or local info.
+The Burning Man Project Office is open year-round too — stop by if we can assist you with maps, directions, or local information.

 Respect for nearby communities is central to our community’s presence in Northern Nevada.
 The Black Rock Desert was traditionally Northern Paiute (Numu) and Western Shoshone (Newe) land.
 You can learn more about the culture and history of the Pyramid Lake Paiute Tribe at the Museum and Visitors Center.